DRKWang/Efficient-geometric-data-structures/README.md

 True
 ```

-3. Check whether a point is included in a real set class or not.
+3. Check whether a point is included in a `RationalPolyhedralFan_rtree` class or not.

 ```
 sage: from sage.geometry.fan import RationalPolyhedralFan_rtree